 Lets us write a program that will take an input image and shrink it by a given factor, say F. For example, if the original image is 3000x3000 pixels and we shrink it by a factor of 10, we would end up with an image of size 300x300 pixels.
-This transformation boils down to selecting the value of each of the pixel in the new image based on the old image.
+This transformation boils down to selecting the value of each of the pixels in the new image based on the old image.
 We can use the following rule as our transformation:

-New pixel at x, y is a copy of the old pixel at x\F, y\F
+New pixel at x, y is a copy of the old pixel at $x^F$ , $y^F$